supreme-gg-gg/pendulum-tracking/README.md

-# PHY180 -- Pendulum Motion Tracker
+# Automated Tracking & Analysis For Pendulum Motion

 This project utilizes OpenCV's Trackers API to develop an automated tracking system for processing recorded videos of pendulum motion.
 You should put all the video you wish to process in one directory and the program will automatically process all the files.